ipfs/ipfs-docs/docs/install/command-line.md

 # Install Kubo on the command line

-This guide describes the available installation processes for IPFS Kubo.
-Kubo was the first implementation of the IPFS protocol, and is the most widely used implementation today.
+This guide describes the available installation processes for IPFS Kubo, a Go-based implementation of the IPFS protocol.
+Kubo was the first implementation of the IPFS, and is the most widely used implementation today.
 Kubo allows you to do everything that IPFS Desktop can do, but at a more granular level, since you can specify which commands to run.
-Kubo is written in the Go programming language, and has the following features:
+Kubo has the following features:

 - An IPFS daemon server
 - Extensive command line tooling